andreassiegel/4ndrs.xyz/content/posts/nodejs-test-intellij.md

 ### Create a Run Configuration for Jest

-So we have to head to the top-right corner to edit the run configurations, and add a new Jest run configuration.
+So we have to head to the top-right corner to edit the run configurations and add a new Jest run configuration.

 For that, we will have to enter the path to the Jest installation.
 This had been displayed after installing Jest: